Nidhishd/Case_Study-Lingoda/README.md

-Lingoda Case Study
+# Lingoda Case Study

-Documentation with all steps and instructions are shared as pdf.
+Documentation with all steps and instructions is shared as pdf.